Bobur-oiligarh/CabinetBook/README.md

 # CabinetBook
-Check another cabinet for free, if it is free system will book and will send mail, sms to his email, phone
+Сhecks the cabinet for free.
+If free, then book it for this client.
+Sends a message to the email and phone about the reservation.
+If the office is busy, then it sends a message about the person who booked this office.